Why do I keep getting a newsletter subscribe pop-up on your site?

 The problem is cookies.

-The fact that you're subscribed actually has nothing to do with whether or not you see that popup.
-The website actually doesn't know who you are, and certainly doesn't know whether or not you're already subscribed to the newsletter.
+The fact that you’re subscribed actually has nothing to do with whether or not you see that popup.
+The website doesn’t know who you are, and is completely unrelated in technology to the newsletter.
+It certainly doesn’t “know” whether or not you’re subscribed.

-However that popup is supposed to be shown exactly once, and then not again for 6 months.
-(The six months may change, but you get the idea, it's supposed to be "a long time".)
+That popup is supposed to be shown exactly once, and then not again for 90 days.
+(The timing may change, but you get the idea, it’s supposed to be “for a while”.)

 So why is it bugging you anyway?